orbital-state/subdot/README.md

 ```

 This will start a NATS JetStream server with the default ports exposed.
 You can access the NATS Monitoring UI at [http://localhost:8222](http://localhost:8222).

 ---

+## Running Integration Tests

+To run the integration tests for Subdot, follow these steps:

+1. **Ensure Prerequisites**:
+   - Make sure you have a Kubernetes cluster running (e.g., Minikube, Kind, or a cloud provider).
+   - Ensure `kubectl` is configured to point to your cluster.
+   - Install the required dependencies by running:
+     ```bash
+     npm install
+     ```

+2. **Run the Integration Tests**:
+   - Execute the following command to run the integration tests:
+     ```bash
+     npm run test:integration
+     ```

+   This will:
+   - Deploy the necessary NATS resources using Kubernetes.
+   - Start the Subdot Manager and Worker processes.
+   - Publish a filter specification to the NATS server.
+   - Simulate a Polkadot event and verify the filtered output.

+3. **Clean Up**:
+   - After the tests are complete, clean up the Kubernetes resources by running:
+     ```bash
+     kubectl delete -k k8s/kustomize/nats
+     ```

+   This ensures that no resources are left running in your cluster.

+---